Ask Slashdot: How To Get Started With Programming? [2017 Edition]

 4) Connect coding with your hobby or work and f

-Set a specific goal (Score:1)
+Set a specific goal (Score:2)

+C#: Better designed.
+Better IDE.
+Chained to M$.
+Claims to be OSS friendly, but we all know it's a trap.
+Will be dead in 10 years.

 I wrote a couple of blog posts just over a year ago that I think are still relevant: